javadsabbagh/javadsabbagh.github.io/source/_posts/setup-qemu-aarch64.md

 QEMU can be used by virtualization hypervisors such as XEN and KVM.
 Hypervisors, underneath, can manage QEMU access to system resources.

+For more information please look: [KVM-QEMU-Libvirt](https://events19.linuxfoundation.org/wp-content/uploads/2017/12/Kashyap-Chamarthy_Effective-Virtual-CPU-Configuration-OSS-EU2018.pdf).

+### 2.1 LibVirt vs KVM

+Libvirt is a library which can be used to manage QEMU instances, like Vagrant which is used to create and manage VirtualBox machines.
+Its API can be called by OpenStack and etc.

+KVM is a hypervisor in Linux Kernel space and QEMU can be connected to it to get services regarding running machine resources.

 ## 3. Building QEMU for ARM 64 (aarch64)

 ### 3.1 Buidling from the source